 - Paper Structure

-The programme of study consists of Sport and Exercise Medicine papers to the value of 120 points - booklet available from our website.
+The programme of study consists of Sport and Exercise Medicine papers to the value of 120 points.
 SPME 701 is compulsory and normally completed first.
 It starts with an online weekend webinar series at the start of Semester one which you must attend.

 PHTY 542 has a residential component in Dunedin.
 Only physiotherapists can study this paper.

 These are the only residential components.
 Most students complete the Diploma part-time within two years, although it is possible to complete it sooner.

 - Teaching Arrangements